If you need faster mobile data, or if you’re about to upgrade your phone, you may be wondering whether or not 5G is worth paying for.

 |Device||5G Capability||Used Price||Refurbished Price||New Price|

-The Samsung Galaxy S22 and the iPhone 13 are two of the newest 5G-capable devices on the market.
-Clearly, they’re a little pricier than older 5G-capable phones like the Google Pixel 5a 5G, iPhone 12 and Samsung Galaxy S20 5G.
+The Samsung Galaxy S22, iPhone 13 and Google Pixel 6a are newer 5G-capable devices, so clearly, they’re a little pricier than older 5G-capable phones like the iPhone 12 and Samsung Galaxy S20 5G.

 Still, opting for an older used or refurbished phone that isn’t 5G compatible will result in the most savings.
 These phones will still provide access to reliable 4G/LTE service across the country.